axelfeldmann/slow/README.md

 _loading the instruction_ followed by another cache miss when loading `target`.
 These loads all depend on each other meaning that they must be executed sequentially.

-To generate "low-locality" `P`s, we select `N` to be a large prime.
-Then, we find a `shift` that is a primtitive root of `N` close to the user-specified `approx_shift` value.
-This will generate a permutation that looks like:
+To generate "low-locality" `P`s, we select `N` to be a large prime and `shift` to be some other nonzero number.

 ```
 jmp[0]